 Once hiring online workers has been set in place in your business, it’s time to get the most out of them.
 Your main goal is productivity, learning, and time management.
 Each freelancer needs to know they are responsible for the work they produce.

-Knowing this, all of the most productive business owners create more productivity within their ranks by using some great tools which are easily accessible to your workers.
+Knowing this, all of the most productive business owners create more productivity within their ranks by using some great tools which are easily accessible to workers.

 Here are some great tools to keep them productive: